Deltara3/Deject/README.md

 > Precompiled binaries are currently unavailable.
 Please compile from source.

 > [!NOTE]
-> If using the GNU toolchain, you may experience `package.metadata does not exist` error.
+> If using the GNU toolchain, you may experience a `package.metadata does not exist` error.
 > This is a result of the `winres` crate not finding `windres` and can be resolved by setting the `DEJECT_WINDRES` environment variable.

 - Install Rust from [rustup.rs](https://rustup.rs) if not installed.